ZacGeurts/2PlayerLines-Plus/README.md

 There is a game.ini to modify settings.
 (Options coming soon(tm))<BR />
 <BR />
 <BR />
 This is not free software.
-If it is used for commercial use then it requires negotiable royalty.
+If it is used for commercial use then it requires negotiable royalty (10%+).
 04/28/2025<BR />
 Negotiations are with the original orange.<BR />
 <BR />
 Type make to build.
 Needs OpenGL (Mesa) and SDL2.